DBraun/TouchDesigner_Shared/TOPs/README.md

 ### bitpacking.toe - Bitpacking
 Convert a 16-bit R-channel to 8-bit RGBA (you need half has many pixels).
 Convert a 16-bit RGBA to 8-bit RGBA (you need twice as many pixels).
 There are also examples for converting in the opposite direction.

+### Blur_and_Composite.toe - Blur and Composite
+A condensed GLSL pipeline for blurring and compositing (over/under/max).

 ### BrushStrokes.toe - Brush Strokes
 Based on a [Shadertoy](https://www.shadertoy.com/view/ldcSDB), use a reaction-diffusion buffer to spread colors in an image.
 (No license specified)